wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-powerautomate/includes/2-run-pad-flows-power-automate.md

-After you have created your desktop flow in Power Automate Desktop, you can run it from a cloud flow in Power Automate through desktop flows, in either attended or unattended mode.
+After creating your desktop flow in Power Automate for desktop, you can run it from a cloud flow in Power Automate, in either attended or unattended mode.

-Create a desktop flow in Power Automate Desktop, and add input and output variables.
+Create a desktop flow in Power Automate for desktop, and add input and output variables.

 ![Screenshot of the input output variables.](..\media\input-output-variables.png)